 11.)
 Find The People’s Palace

 Located on the Glasgow Green, The People’s Palace Museum is another one of Glasgow’s incredible museums.

 The museum is a reminder of the social history of the people of this city and a place that’s worth exploring.
 Inside, you’ll see a display about the political activist and resident John MacLean, too.

 If that’s not your thing, pop around the Winter Gardens is somewhere that you can go to relax among the tropical plants inside the greenhouse.

 One of only four medieval buildings still surviving in Scotland, the Provand’s Lordship was built way back in the 1400s.

-Get a little nosey and take a wander around insider (or in the herb garden, out back).
+Get a little nosey and take a wander around inside (or in the herb garden, outback).
 It’s a great place to learn more about Glasgow’s long history.